-Join Brian Bradley for an in-depth discussion in this video mental ray's unique use of shaders, part of Up and Running with mental ray in 3ds Max.
+Join Brian Bradley for an in-depth discussion in this video mental ray's unique use of shaders, part of Learning mental ray in 3ds Max.

 One thing that it can be useful to grasp when starting to work with the Mental Ray engine in any digital content creation application, would be the important role that Shaders play when it comes to providing features and functionality in the renderer.
 In fact, understanding Shaders is in many ways is the key to understanding Mental Ray itself.
 This means that one thing we straight away need to be careful of, is the way in which we use or think of the word Shader, as we may have a preconceived notion in our minds that doesn't fully fit the genuine definition of just what a Shader is.